 Click Here For More Information

-Remember that the definition of a throw being different from other throws, is not what your body does but whether you break the balance of you opponent differently.
+Remember that the definition of a throw being different from other throws is not what your body does but whether you break the balance of your opponent differently.

 A close look at this throw does show that the Kasushi is quite different from Sumi Gaeshi so I'm inclined to suggest that it is not a variation but something quite different.